eProsima/AML-IP/README.md

 ## Installation Guide

-The instructions for installing *AML-IP* application from sources and its required dependencies are provided in the [documentation installation guide](https://aml-ip.readthedocs.io/en/latest/rst/installation/linux.html) for `Linux` ow `Windows`.
+The instructions for installing *AML-IP* application from sources and its required dependencies are provided in the [documentation installation guide](https://aml-ip.readthedocs.io/en/latest/rst/installation/linux.html) for `Linux` or `Windows`.

 ---